FRCTeam159/FRCGazebo/README.md

 Testing has only been done on a single Windows laptop (a Dell Inspison 7000 series with an Nvidia GTX 960M graphics card) but any similarly equiped laptop or desktop computer would probably be adequate.

 <h2>Software Requirements</h2>
-Support is currenly provided for VSCode projects written in the Java programming lanquage targeting the 2022.1.1 FRC release
+Run-time support is currenly provided for VSCode projects written in the Java programming lanquage targeting the 2022.1.1 FRC release.
+In order to build the non-java components of this project you will also need to download and install Visual Studio Community edition 2015-2019 (with c++ support)

 <h2>Gazebo Installation</h2>